the Perspectives On Design Award

 - Objects and all content for installation will arrive at Sierra Nevada College campus by April 15.

 - The Annual P.O.D.
-Exhibition will be mounted to open the Friday before the last day of scheduled classes and will remain open through the Commencement Weekend.
+Exhibition will be mounted to open the beginning of May and will remain open through the Commencement Weekend.